apache/incubator-brooklyn-site/learnmore/theory.md

 ## How Brooklyn can help

-In this context the advantage of Brooklyn becomes apparent: a single tool is able to manage provisioning and application deployment, monitor an application’s health and metrics, understand the dependencies between components (such as knowing that adding a new web server means that the load balancer needs reconfiguration) and apply complex policies to manage the application.
+In this context the advantage of Brooklyn becomes apparent: a single tool is able to manage provisioning and application deployment, monitor an application's health and metrics, understand the dependencies between components (such as knowing that adding a new web server means that the load balancer needs reconfiguration) and apply complex policies to manage the application.
 The tool